College Housing Assistance Program

 CHAP began in 2014 as a pilot program at TCC.
 TCC has a student population of nearly 14,000 students.
 It is the largest college in the South Puget Sound Region.
 In comparison to other colleges, TCC’s students are older, lower income, more likely to be parents, more likely to be working, and more likely to be their family’s first member to attend college.
 TCC is justifiably proud of the warm welcome it gives them.
 A TCC degree can transform their lives.

 Yet, a notable number of TCC students do not have stable housing.
 In 2019, Temple University’s Hope Center conducted a basic needs survey.
 63% of TCC students responding to the survey reported serious housing insecurity within the 12 months prior to the survey; 23% reported that within those 12 months they experienced homelessness.
 It is hard to attend college without a stable place to live.
 The challenges are harder for homeless students who are also parents.
 Many homeless students are at risk of dropping out.
 Initial positive results from the pilot compelled THA to expand the program.
-Currently, THA has allocated 75 subsidies (vouchers) for students to rent on the private rental market.
+THA allocated 75 subsidies (vouchers) for students to rent on the private rental market.

 However, over the last few years, Tacoma’s housing and rental market has become increasingly exponentially more competitive.
 These changes brought about additional challenges for students trying to secure housing.
 In response, THA tested out an innovative approach to provide subsidized housing to students facing housing insecurity.
 We partnered with local developers to buy down the rents of their units and in return the units are set aside for students accepted into CHAP.
 These are known as property-based subsidies.
 This approach ensures that students have access to affordable units near the college without having to go through the THA application and housing search process.
 THA subsidizes nearly 200 units using this approach.
 This expansion also provided UW, Tacoma an opportunity to join CHAP.